Kennymctigue/Project-2018/README.md

 ![Petals](Petals.png)

-With regard to Sepal size, interestingly, the Setosa class has on average a higher length than the other two classes but a lower than average width.
+With regard to Sepal size, interestingly, the Setosa class has on average a higher width than the other two classes but a lower than average length.
 Again, both the Versicolor and Virginica classes are more aligned with each other than with the Setosa class.

 ![Sepals](Sepals.png)